33Ahn/Multiverse-HTML-Project-1/README.md

 # Multiverse-HTML-Project-1

-Project #1: HTML/CSS Personal Website
+Project #1: HTML/CSS Personal Website<br />

 Introduction

 Why did I do this project?

-This is my first project to as an apprentice at Verizon through Multiverse bootcamp.
+*This is my first project to as an apprentice at Verizon through Multiverse bootcamp.
-As part of the Multiverse bootcamp curriculum, I wanted to use this project as a learning and growing opportunity and showcase my projects.
+*As part of the Multiverse bootcamp curriculum, I wanted to use this project as a learning and growing opportunity and showcase my projects.<br />

 what did I build?

-I built my responsive personal website that has home, bio, experiences, portfolios, and contact pages.
+\*I built my responsive personal website that has home, bio, experiences, portfolios, and contact pages.
-Even though there are no projects to showcase yet, the portfolios page has placeholders for the projects to come in the near future.
+Even though there are no projects to showcase yet, the portfolios page has placeholders for the projects to come in the near future.<br />

 How did i build it?

-First, I created a repository in GitHub and cloned it to my local computer.
+\*First, I created a repository in GitHub and cloned it to my local computer.
 Throughout the whole process, my work was added to a staging area and committed and pushed to my remote repository in GitHub.
 By doing so, I could leave the history of my wrok progress for the version control purpose.
 I got to use the command line to navigate the file tree and create directories and files.

-Second, I created index.html, which is the default landing page for any webpages.
+\*Second, I created index.html, which is the default landing page for any webpages.
 After the initial starting point, I built the rest of the pages.
 HTML stands for Hyper Text Markup Language, which is the code that defines our content's structure and consists of a number of elements.

-Third, I added CSS (Cascading Style Sheets) to add colors, images, position elements to the HTML files to make websites more pleasing to users.
+\*Third, I added CSS (Cascading Style Sheets) to add colors, images, position elements to the HTML files to make websites more pleasing to users.

-Fourth, I added JavaScript for the creaation of the hamburger menu for a mobile view even though this project is about HTML and CSS only.
+\*Fourth, I added JavaScript for the creaation of the hamburger menu for a mobile view even though this project is about HTML and CSS only.

-Lastly, I deployed my personal website through GitHub Pages.
-Git integrates with GitHub.com, a platform for developers to host and share their code.
+\*Lastly, I deployed my personal website through GitHub Pages.
+Git integrates with GitHub.com, a platform for developers to host and share their code.<br />

 What did I learn?

-Through this project, I learned three things.
+\*Through this project, I learned three things.

-First, it is important to use semantic HTML elements because they clearly describe their meanings to both the browser and the developer.
+\*First, it is important to use semantic HTML elements because they clearly describe their meanings to both the browser and the developer.
 That information helps robots/crawlers like Google to better understand the roles and relative importance of the different parts of our page, which could affect SEO (Search Engine Optimization) result too.
 Also for users who are blind or visually impaired and rely on screen readers, proper use of HTML5 semantic elements will greatly improve their experiences.

-Second, I can have a fully deployed website on GitHub, and can share a link to it with others.
+\*Second, I can have a fully deployed website on GitHub, and can share a link to it with others.

-Third, web pages need to have responsive designs to render appropriately based on users' devices to improve their expereinces.
+\*Third, web pages need to have responsive designs to render appropriately based on users' devices to improve their expereinces.
 During the process of making my web pages responsive, I experienced the situation that the content was overflowing into other portions of the site due to the height setting.
 It was tricky to manipulate the size of the contents and images.
-With more practice, I can become better.
+With more practice, I can become better.<br />

 Key Topics